Mikejo5000/vsts-docs-pr/docs/build-release/apps/_shared/ci-web-app-next-steps-with-containers.md

 You've just put your own CI build process in place to automatically build and validate whatever code is checked in by your team.
+What do you want to do next?

 ### Extend to other Git workflows